LLNL/units/README.md

 ## Limitations

-- The powers represented by units are limited see [Unit representation](#unit_representation) and only normal physical units or common operations are supported.
+- The powers represented by units by default are limited see [Unit representation](#unit_representation) and only normal physical units or common operations are supported, this can be modified at compile time to support a much broader range at the expense of size and computation.
 - The library uses floating point and double precision for the multipliers which is generally good enough for most engineering contexts, but does come with the limits and associated loss of precision for long series of calculations on floating point numbers.
 - Currency is supported as a unit but it is not recommended to use this for anything beyond basic financial calculations.
 So if you are doing a lot of financial calculations or accounting use something more specific for currency manipulations.
 - Fractional unit powers are not supported in general.
 While some mathematical operations on units are supported any root operations `sqrt` or `cbrt` will only produce valid results if the result is integral powers of the base units.
 One exception is limited support for √Hz operations in measurements of Amplitude spectral density.
 A specific definition of a unit representing square root of Hz is available and will work in combination with other units.